Become a Mentor

 Once selected, mentors will provide their bio and wish list to be posted for potential mentees to view.
 Mentee applicants will submit their manuscripts to mentors they wish to work with.
-Mentors will have approximately one month to read through these submissions, which will include a query, synopsis, and first three chapters, and choose who they would like to work with.
+Mentors will have approximately three weeks to read through these submissions, which will include a summary and first three chapters, and choose who they would like to work with.

-Mentors will work with their mentees over the course of 3 months to revise a full manuscript, as well as a query, pitch, and/or back cover blurb, as well as answer questions about the business of publishing and reaching their indie-author or traditionally-published goals.
+Mentors will work with their mentees over the course of five months to revise a full manuscript, as well as a query, pitch, and/or back cover blurb, as well as answer questions about the business of publishing and reaching their indie-author or traditionally-published goals.

 The goal at the end of the program is for the mentee to have a manuscript and collateral materials that are ready to submit to an editor or agent, or ready to go to a proofreader before self-publication.

 Minimally, we expect mentors to:

-- One edit round on the full manuscript and provide feedback to the mentee in a mutually agreed upon format
+- Perform one edit round on the full manuscript and provide feedback to the mentee in a mutually agreed upon format

 - Perform one edit round on either a query, pitch, a 50-word pitch, and/or a back cover blurb, depending on mentee’s preference

-Optionally, mentors may want to perform a final read-through of their mentee's manuscript before the showcase begins, and set aside time for their mentee to ask questions related to career and the publishing industry.
+Optionally, mentors may want to perform a final read-through of their mentee's manuscript before the showcase begins.

 If you have questions, please contact RAMP@rwa.org